RonenNess/GeonBit.UI/README.md

 ### 4.3.0.0

 - Removed the XNA XMLs for stylesheets, and switched to regular XML files.
 Trying to use the content manager for XML was a pure nightmare and added zero value.
+- Removed the data types project.
+The entire package is now a single project + another project for demos.
 - Fixed files dialog to show folders if can pick them, even if can't change root folder.
+- Fixed background offset bug in selected list item with icon.

 ## Credits